ironicstone/ironicstone.github.io/about.md

 ---
-layout: page
+layout: center
 title: About
 permalink: /about/
 ---

-Here is a site for WangYuJie.
+# Here is a site for WangYuJie.